oracle-livelabs/apex/apex-professional-hol4/creating-order-page.md

 ## Task 7: Add Static Content Region

-In this task, you will add a sub-region to display order and items details.
+In this task, you will create a sub-region to display the order number and other static information based on the order ID.

 1. In the Rendering tree (left pane), right-click on the **Thank you for your Order!** region and select **Create Sub Region**.